Allan Neuwirth: Television and film

-Additional writing credits include scripts for Donkey Hodie (2021), Chico Bon Bon: Monkey with a Tool Belt (2020), Tumble Leaf (2015), Tickety Toc (2014), Jelly Jamm (2011), Cyberchase (2010), Jungle Junction (2009), Martha Speaks (2009), Speed Racer: The Next Generation (2009), Between the Lions (2009), WordWorld (2007), and scripts and songs for Mama Mirabelle's Home Movies (2006).
+Additional writing credits include scripts for Weather Hunters (2025), Donkey Hodie (2021), Chico Bon Bon: Monkey with a Tool Belt (2020), Tumble Leaf (2015), Tickety Toc (2014), Jelly Jamm (2011), Cyberchase (2010), Jungle Junction (2009), Martha Speaks (2009), Speed Racer: The Next Generation (2009), Between the Lions (2009), WordWorld (2007), and scripts and songs for Mama Mirabelle's Home Movies (2006).

 In 2004, he began directing a feature-length musical documentary, What's the Name of the Dame?, which was completed seven years later.
 The film, which examined the fusion of two modern cultural phenomena, ABBA songs and the art of drag, made its debut at the Atlanta Film Festival in March 2011.
 It was subsequently selected by numerous festivals across the US, including New York's Newfest, and Canada.

 In 2012, Neuwirth and Margarethe Baillou of M.Y.R.A.
 Entertainment teamed up to begin producing together.
 Their first project, the independent feature film Drawing Home, was released theatrically in 2017.[42]
 He and Baillou also collaborated in 2016 as executive producers on Change in the Air (2018), and on director Luca Guadagnino's acclaimed indie film Call Me by Your Name, which premiered to raves at the Sundance Film Festival and was released by Sony Pictures Classics for release in 2017, winning an Academy Award and a BAFTA Award, both for Best Adapted Screenplay.
 Neuwirth served as associate producer.

-Other projects currently filming and/or in development include the political documentary feature State of Dispute, dramatic limited TV series The Yank and Shadow Cast, and a feature film, Boy From Berlin, inspired by the young gay Jewish WWII hero Gad Beck’s memoir An Underground Life.
+Other projects currently filming and/or in development include the political documentary feature State of Dispute, dramatic limited TV series The Yank and Shadow Cast, and a feature film, Boy From Berlin, inspired by the young gay Jewish WWII hero Gad Beck's memoir An Underground Life.

 Throughout his involvement in feature films, Neuwirth continued to work in animated television as an artist and writer.
 He drew storyboards for commercials and TV series, including Cartoon Network's Courage the Cowardly Dog.
 In 2011, he wrote the Hallmark Channel’s stop-motion Christmas special, Jingle All the Way, In 2012, he wrote the screenplay for the sequel, Jingle & Bell’s Christmas Star, and the animated short film Polariffic (2014), also for the Hallmark Channel.
 Polariffic was nominated for Best Animated Special Production at the 42nd Annual Annie Awards, and selected by the 2015 Annecy Film Festival.
 Neuwirth was nominated for a Daytime Emmy Award for "Outstanding Writing in an Animated Program," for a 2014 episode of Cyberchase.
 In 2025, he completed Flower of the Dawn, a 39-minute independent animated short feature that he co-created, produced, scripted and co-wrote the songs for, featuring the voices of Mel Brooks, Jane Lynch, Matt Lucas, Lilla Crawford, Griffin Puatu, and Broadway legend Jennifer Holliday.
 The film was selected by the 2025 Soho International Film Festival to make its world premiere.